Here are the top Institutional holders of Bumble Inc. (BMBL) shares

 The top institutional shareholder in the company is Calamos Advisors LLC with over 0.12 million shares valued at $7.24 million.
 The investor’s holdings represent 0.10% of the BMBL Shares outstanding.
 As of Mar 30, 2021, the second largest holder is Wolfswood Holdings, LLC with 100000.0 shares valued at $6.24 million to account for 0.09% of the shares outstanding.
 The other top investors are BOKF, NA which holds 58247.0 shares representing 0.05% and valued at over $3.63 million, while FDx Advisors, Inc. holds 0.01% of the shares totaling 5920.0 with a market value of $0.37 million.

-Bumble Inc. (NASDAQ: BMBL) is -17.34% lower on its value in year-to-date trading and has touched a low of $54.89 and a high of $84.80 in the current 52-week trading range.
+Bumble Inc. (NASDAQ: BMBL) is -15.77% lower on its value in year-to-date trading and has touched a low of $54.89 and a high of $84.80 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The BMBL stock was last observed hovering at around $57.55 in the last trading session, with the day’s gains setting it 0.57% off its average median price target of $69.50 for the next 12 months.
-It is also 29.12% off the consensus price target high of $82.00 offered by 15 analysts, but current levels are -13.96% lower than the price target low of $51.00 for the same period.
+The BMBL stock was last observed hovering at around $60.36 in the last trading session, with the day’s loss setting it -1.14% off its average median price target of $69.50 for the next 12 months.
+It is also 27.78% off the consensus price target high of $82.00 offered by 15 analysts, but current levels are -16.12% lower than the price target low of $51.00 for the same period.

-The stock witnessed a -11.86% In the last 1 month and is -3.60% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.68% over the week and 5.23% over the month.
+The stock witnessed a -5.40% in the last 1 month and is 6.00% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.62% over the week and 4.59% over the month.

 Bumble Inc. (BMBL) Analyst Forecasts